Custom Jig Fishing Lures for Bass in Florida: A Comprehensive Guide

 Knot Selection

-• Palomar Knot: Superior strength for braided line.
+• Palomar Knot: Offers superior strength for braided lines.

-• Improved Clinch Knot: Reliable for fluorocarbon leaders.
+• Improved Clinch Knot: A reliable choice for fluorocarbon leaders.

 Weed-Guard Adjustment

-Trim the stiff bristles so the hook point just protrudes, balancing weedlessness with hook-set reliability.
+Trim rigid bristles so the hook point slightly protrudes, balancing weedlessness with effective hook-setting.

 6. Effective Retrieve Methods